bogdanmosica/internet-tools-collection/readme.md

 [<img src='https://simplescraper.io/easy_scraper_social.png' width="300" />](https://simplescraper.io/)

-> The easiest way to scrape the web — a fast, free, and easy to use Chrome extension for scraping websites in your browser or automated in the cloud.
+> Web scraping made easy — a powerful and free Chrome extension for scraping websites in your browser, automated in the cloud, or via API.
+No code required.

 ---